 Planning service area locations

 Until 1992, motorway service area locations were chosen by the government.
 There was no rule that they had to be built online, but they usually were.
-They were planned at intervals roughly every 15 miles (skipping every other service area on a quiet road).
+They were planned at intervals roughly every 15 miles (skipping every other service area if it was a quiet road).
 The precise location would be studied in detail, considering how much disturbance would be caused and how pleasant a site it would make.

 In 2013, the absolute minimum distance was abolished.
 Two rival service stations can in theory now be built opposite each other, if they can both get planning approval.